NSC-AD-BAS/MapSumDemo/README.md

 # Instructions
 - Clone this repository to a Windows workstation in the lab
+- Create a new branch
 - Implement the abstract class from ad325.mapSumProblem.mapSumClasses and it's abstract methods into a concrete class.
 - Use the provided windows .cmd file to compile and run the unit tests.
+- When all the test cases are passing, send a pull request to the repo.

 For the purposes of this exercise, only use Notepad or Notepad++ Web browsers are prohibited, except for Java documentation